 How to identify yellow iris

-- Perennial aquatic herbaceous plant, grows one to five feet tall along shores in shallow water.
+- Yellow iris (Iris pseudacorus) is a perennial aquatic herbaceous plant, grows one to five feet tall along shores in shallow water.

 - Can also be found in roadside ditches.